zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/questlinechanges.md

 ### Main Quest

 The Main Quest has various stopping points that will certainly throw you off if you are expecting vanilla behavior.
 For instance, you will always find the Horn of Jurgen Windcaller in Ustengrav, and can return it to the Greybeards.
 You will need to speak to Farengar on your own to further advance the quest, where he will have Delphine send you a letter in a few days.
+Various other stopping points are introduced, where the player would need to take action for further quests to begin.

 ### The College of Winterhold